3 Vitamins You NEED to Create Thyroid Hormone

 Any condition that results in blood loss, even a small amount, has the potential to cause iron deficiency and this includes the menstrual cycle.

-Do These Nutrients Work If you Don’t Have a Thyroid?
+Do These Nutrients Work If You Don’t Have a Thyroid?

 I know this question will pop up for many thyroid patients who don’t have a thyroid.